-- Atlantis Charter School requires physical examinations for Kindergarten entry as well as for third and seventh grades as mandated by the state due to immunization requirements.
+- Atlantis Charter School requires physical examinations for Kindergarten entry as well as for third, seventh, and eleventh grades, as mandated by the state due to immunization requirements.
 Yearly physical examinations should be forwarded to school health offices for student health files. - Physical examinations are required for students who participate in after school sports.
-Physicals are to be dated within 13 months of start of sports season and have clear documentation that student is cleared for participation in sports. - Students out of compliance with this policy will be excluded from school and/or sports at the discretion of the school nurse and Principal.
+Physicals are to be dated within 13 months of the start of sports season and have clear documentation the student is cleared for participation in sports. - Students out of compliance with this policy will be excluded from school and/or sports at the discretion of the school nurse and Principal.